bomonike/bomonike.github.io/ai-glossary.md

 * LIME = Local Interpretable Model Agnostic Explanation | A metric to explain predictions by approximating the model in a local manner.
 A service provided by Amazon SageMaker Model Monitor.
 * LPU = Language Processing Unit | an application-specific integrated circuit (ASIC) from groq.com for high-performance inference efficiency of AI workloads using large language models (LLMs).

-* Machine Learning (ML) | a subset of AI that helps make it possible for computers to learn from data, identify patterns, and improve their performance over time.
+* ML = Machine Learning | a subset of AI that helps make it possible for computers to learn from data, identify patterns, and improve their performance over time.
+* MAI = Microsoft AI | Microsoft's AI platform that provides tools and services for building and deploying AI applications. <a target="_blank" href="https://www.youtube.com/watch?v=FKZktotIeRA">*</a>

 * NLP = Natural Language Processing | The ability of AI systems to understand, interpret, and generate human language.
 A subset of artificial intelligence that enables computers to understand, manipulate, and generate human language (natural language).
 * NER = Named-Entity Recognition | A subtask of information extraction that helps to locate and classify named entities like first and last names, geographic location, age, address, and phone number in unstructured data sources.